mrahhal/css-theming/README.md

 ## At a Glance

 - Themes and theme category management
+- Auto detects user's system preference and activates the appropriate theme
 - Colors and their swatches automatically computed for light/dark themes
 - Auto computation of rgb variables for colors (provided as css variables for ease of use)
 - Foregrounds, backgrounds, borders